ia-toki/tcframe/docs/basic_concepts.rst

     ./generator

 The status of the generation of each test case will be output to the standard output.
-For each successful test cases, the input-output file pair will be stored in the specified base directory (by default, it is **tc**).
+For each successful test cases, the input-output file pair will be stored in the specified base directory (by default, it is "tc").

 Generation can fail due to several reasons:

-- **Invalid input format**
+Invalid input format
     In this case, no test cases will be generated.
 For example: using scalar variable for a grid segment.

-  |

-- **Invalid input variable states**
+Invalid input variable states
   For example: a grid segment requires that the size is 2 x 3, but after applying the test case definition, the matrix consists of 3 x 4 elements.

-  |

-- **Unsatisfied constraints/subtasks**
+Unsatisfied constraints/subtasks
     The input variables do not conform to the constraints.